jsndyks/dump/diverse-cdt/cdtEngagement.md

 ##### Research and Internships ...

 _Get research students problem solving and working in your organization in the medium term.
-Specify research topics by funding PhD students, hosting interns and registering your employees as part-time PhDs so that they can conduct research that is of value to your organization in the workplace, while supported by the CDT ..._
+Specify research topics by funding PhD students, hosting interns and registering your employees as part-time PhDs so that they can conduct research that is of value to your organization in the workplace, in collaboration with University Professors, while supported by the CDT ..._

 | _Activity_                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                               | _In-Kind Contribution & Commitment_                                                                      | _Financial Commitment_                                                                                                                                    | _IP_                                                                              |
 | :--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | :-------------------------------------------------------------------------------------------------------- | :-------------------------------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------- |